crew-sherlock/Experiment1/docs/onboarding/getting-started.md

 1. **Product Manager and End Users**: Use AIGA to scope and define the project objectives and success criteria, as well as requirements.

 1. **Architects and Gen AI Engineer**:
-Use AIGA Reference Architecture to design the product architecture and go through ARB1.
-Use AIGA Request to request the provisioning of a Code Orange Gen AI Dev Kit and other infrastructure required for the project.
+Use AIGA Reference Architecture to design the product architecture and go through review board.

 1. **Data Scientist, Gen AI Engineers and End Users (SME)**: Use the AIGA Project repository to experiment, build and evaluate their GenAI application and fine tune is to their expectations.

 1. **Gen AI Engineer**: Use the AIGA Starter to instantiate a project repository from the AIGA Template and industrialise their Gen AI Project.

-1. **Product Manager**: Use the project documentation to go through ARB2 during industrialization and supervise MLOps gates into production.
+1. **Product Manager**: Use the project documentation to go through review board during industrialization and supervise MLOps gates into production.

 1. **L3 Support**: Maintains the Application based on SME's feedback and migration plans.